gergelyke/gergelyke.github.io/src/source/_posts/what-is-new-in-nodejs-9.md

 ## More static error codes

 During the summer, static error codes started to appear in the Node.js core to solve the problem of string comparisons when errors were thrown.
-Probably you saw a lot of error handling logic like this previously:
+You might have seen a lot of error handling logic like this previously:

 ```javascript
 if (err.message === 'Can\'t set headers after they are sent.') {